 Medicare plans can now cover Wegovy for patients at risk of heart disease

+For the first time, Medicare will allow coverage of one of the new blockbuster weight-loss drugs for enrollees in Part D plans.

-Medicare drug plans can now cover the obesity drug Wegovy when prescribed to prevent heart attacks and strokes, according to a new policy issued this week from the Centers for Medicare and Medicaid Services.
+The plans may now cover Wegovy when prescribed to prevent heart attacks and strokes, according to a new policy issued this week from the Centers for Medicare and Medicaid Services.

+Wegovy is a GLP-1 agonist, a class of obesity drugs promising a sea change in weight loss.
+They act on hormones and the brain to drastically reduce appetite, among other things.

-Medicare is prohibited from paying for weight-loss treatments.
-But the Food and Drug Administration expanded the approval of Wegovy in early March to say the drug can be used to reduce the risk of cardiovascular death, heart attack and stroke in people with cardiovascular disease and either overweight or obesity.
+But Medicare is prohibited from paying for weight-loss treatments so seniors have had to pay out of pocket for the drugs or use supplemental insurance.
+In early March, the Food and Drug Administration expanded the approval of Wegovy to say the drug can be used to reduce the risk of cardiovascular death, heart attack and stroke in people with cardiovascular disease and either overweight or obesity.

+In clinical trials, Wegovy was found to reduce risks of cardiovascular events by 20%in higher weight patients.

+That finding prompted CMS to change its Medicare Part D drug program to cover Wegovy, although it noted that this applies only for those patients struggling with both weight and heart disease.
+In other words, the injections, which can cost well over $1,000 a month out of pocket, will not be covered for enrollees only seeking to lose weight.

 In a statement, a CMS spokesperson said: "CMS is committed to ensuring that people have access to treatments and treatment options that improve health outcomes."